NYPL/ami-preservation/pami_scripts/README.md

 ## pull_mediainfo.py

-The following instructions will show you how to extract select MediaInfo attributesusing the `pull_mediainfo.py` script.
+The following instructions will describe how to extract select MediaInfo attributes by using the `pull_mediainfo.py` script.
 Dependencies include: `python3` and `pymediainfo.`

 * Open Terminal on your Mac